 Having shelter is one of the fundamentals of life, along with food, water, and clothing.
 If you have a family, the value of having a home goes up further in value as you are housing more people with the same expense.

 On the negative side, mortgage debt is usually one of the largest amounts of debt to take out.
 A $10,000 revolving credit card debt at a 20% APR is not much compared to a $500,000 mortgage at a 3% interest rate.
 If you get mortgage debt wrong, you can easily detonate all your financial progress made up to that point.
 Many people lost their livelihoods during the 2008-2009 financial crisis.

 The government is pro-housing so you might as well take advantage.
 Don’t fight the government and don’t fight the Fed.

 Now is the time to inquire online about the latest rates.
 Mortgage rates are at all-time lows in 2020+ due to coronavirus/recession fears.

 The best place to refinance a mortgage is with Credible.
 With Credible, you’ll get no-obligation quotes in minutes from competing lenders so you can get the best rate possible.
 Ratings are inching up due to higher inflation expectations.
 However, rates will likely stay low for the rest of our lives.

 Mortgage Debt Score: 14

 Interest Rate: 5.
-Mortgage rates are incredibly low because the 10-year bond yield is under 1%.
+Mortgage rates are still low because the 10-year bond yield is around 1.6%.

 Purpose: 5.
 Shelter is a fundamental right.
 It feels amazing to provide for your family and live in a nicer home as you get older.